 Funding awarded for development of SkyHopper’s innovative camera

-SkyHopper’s German CoInvestigators Jochen Greiner (MPE) and Sylvio Klose (TLS) have been awarded approximately 120,000 AUD (80,000 EUR) to build a prototype of a key component of SkyHopper’s camera that will allow to acquire images simultaneously in four colors.
+SkyHopper’s German CoInvestigators Sylvio Klose (TLS) and Jochen Greiner (MPE) have been awarded more than 1,200,000 AUD (780,000 EUR) to develop the technology at the base of a key component of SkyHopper’s camera that will allow to acquire images simultaneously in four colors.

 The Kester prism dichroic is a novel concept for astronomical cameras, and it has been designed by optical engineers at MPE and TLS to allow SkyHopper to meet its science requirement of measuring the distance to Gamma Ray Burst (GRB) afterglows based on their infrared colors.
 Since GRB afterglows exhibit a strong variability, with the signal strength decaying rapidly over time, simultaneous imaging in multiple broad-band filters (“colors”) greatly improves the reliability of the photometric redshift measurement (which gives the distance to the afterglow).
 Acquiring all four colors simultaneously also boosts the efficiency of the observatory, since no photon collected will go unused, unlike when observations in a single filter are performed.